 Regardless of the supra-natural power from the cultural approach, formal regulation, and prevention with security and medical procedure is crucial for the government to control and prevent COVID-19 outbreaks.

-The cultural approach obviously generate a positive impact for the government to use as an instrument to manipulated Timorese societies to acknowledge the COVID-19 outbreak.
-It also to send a clear message that the pandemic disease is require collective action, therefore all rural and remote communities that less reachable will come together have a ritual ceremony and in the same time they will indirectly accept the existence of COVID-19.
+The cultural approach obviously generate a positive impact for the government to use as an instrument to manipulated Timorese societies (as a political rhetoric) to acknowledge the COVID-19 outbreak.
+It also to send a clear message that the pandemic disease requires collective action, therefore all rural and remote communities that less reachable will come together organize and conduct a ritual ceremony.
+And in the same time, they will indirectly accept the existence of COVID-19 pademy.

-The cultural approach reveals the more concerned about the danger of COVID-19, and also it is generating the smooth adoption and regulation of governmental about the state emergency.
-However, if there are COVID-19 suspected and positive cases including death in Timor-Leste, this situation will reveal the community attitude about the traditional ritual, the tradition of using supra-natural power to prevent such a pandemic disease or other similar cases.
+The cultural approach reveals society concerned about the danger of COVID-19, and also it is generating the a positive attitude to adopt the regulation of governmental about the state emergency.
+However, if there are COVID-19 suspected and positive cases founded including death cases occur in Timor-Leste, this situation will reveal a negative attitude of the community about the traditional ritual.
+Its implication might weakening the socities beleive on tradition of using supra-natural power to prevent such a pandemic disease or other similar cases.
 The community will questioned the power of ritual which they believe.
-Therefor, I argue that this mechanism is in one hand only benefiting the state, but on the other hand the government fail to anticipate the negative consequences of Timorese tradition which can exacerbated the Timorese ritual in the societies.
+As a result, this article argue that this mechanism is in one hand only benefiting the state, but on the other hand the government fail to anticipate the negative consequences of Timorese tradition which can exacerbated the Timorese ritual tradition in the societies.

 TVTL (March 25, 2020) Lia Nain Munisipiu Dili Halao Seremonia Ritual Hodi Prevene Covid- 19 https://www.youtube.com/watch?v=Tng6gOlrAV0&feature=share&fbclid=IwAR 0TC0xmjTotd93ZdQANoJPv7kjwdYX0CQyLm0P79-f57B3pfjcbt-KwmaI